 Actually, before we get there, small rant.
 This is not a protein bread.
-Now if I go by standards of what others believe you need to do to call something a “protein” this, or a “protein” that, I absolutely could have could have called it that.
+Now if we go by standards of what others believe you need to call something a “protein bar”, or a “protein ball”, we absolutely could have could have called it that.
 BUT.
 Adding nuts or a scoop of protein powder does not make a recipe “high protein”.
 So why do we see so much of this?
 Hmmm.
-It might be that you’re being…
+It might be…

-- led to believe it’s healthier than it’s non-protein powder counterpart
+- you’re being led to believe it’s healthier than it’s non-protein powder counterpart

-- let to believe it fits with weight loss or training recovery goals
+- you’re being led to believe it fits with weight loss or training recovery goals

-- enticed to buy a product (i.e the protein powder from the supplement website where you’re viewing the recipe)
+- you’re being enticed to buy a product (i.e the protein powder from the supplement website where you’re viewing the recipe)

-- given a sense that adding the protein powder makes it a superior choice to real food for recovery / nutrients
+- you’re being given a sense that adding the protein powder makes it a superior choice to real food for recovery / nutrients

 But it’s not.
 And nuts are NOT a source of protein.
-They are healthy for sure, and personally not a day goes past without my eating them in some shape or form.
+They are healthy for sure, and we would recommend (for those with no allergies) that you could happily not let a day go past without eating them in some shape or form.
 They are a tasty source of anti-inflammatory fats, and they will contribute a small amount of low biological value source of protein, but – UNLESS YOU’RE VEGAN – it’s not your best source for protein in recovery nutrition.
 Instead?
 Look to high-biological value proteins from dairy, eggs, and classic main meal choices such as fish and lean meats.

 This recipe is going to be a tasty way to scale up nutritious carbs; which is helpful in times of high training load, or as a pre-training snack.
 Or you can have it as an everyday snack with some natural yoghurt.
 YUM.

 - 1/2 tsp nutmeg